bsatovidal1/bsatovidal1/README.md

 ### Hi there 👋

+I'm **Bruno Vidal**, Junior React/Node.js Full-Stack Developer
+- 😄 Pronouns: he/him
+- I'm currently working in an Inventory Management System with React
+- Studying about Next.js and TypeScript
+- Graduated in Computer Programming at Niagara College Canada

+Here you can see some of my projects.

 <!--
 **bsatovidal1/bsatovidal1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.